lyubogeorgiev/Java-Advanced/Sets_Maps/README.md

 TreeMap is used to count symbols in a line entered on the console by a user.
 Key is the character and for value we store integer values, which will be increased by one if the same character has already been added as a key.

+Exercise 05 - Phonebook
+-

+A HashMap is used to simulate a phonebook.
+The key is the name and the value is the phone number, both stored as strings.